 - Prescriptive analysis: Indication of the best recourse for a brand

-Customer behavior prediction is another name for predictive analysis.
-It involves analysing current and historical facts in order to anticipate a customer’s behavior and actions even before they occur.
-Here are some examples of customer behavior prediction:
+Customer behaviour prediction is another name for predictive analysis.
+It involves analysing current and historical facts in order to anticipate a customer’s behaviour and actions even before they occur.
+Here are some examples of customer behaviour prediction:

-- Your grocery-ordering app pings you if you’ve missed adding your favorite cereal to the shopping cart.
+- Your grocery-ordering app pings you if you’ve missed adding your favourite cereal to the shopping cart.

 - Your telebanking call automatically switches to the language that you always select.

-- Your preferred payment mode gets highlighted at checkout time.
+- Your preferred ecommerce payment method gets highlighted at checkout time.

-Now that you’ve understood what is customer behavior prediction, let’s take a look at how it can help brands.
+Now that you’ve understood what customer behaviour prediction means, let’s take a look at how it can help brands.

 Many things affect customer behaviour, especially in the modern day when browsing and visiting multiple platforms is easily available.
 If a brand needs to survive and thrive in this ultra-competitive era, it needs to understand social proof and behavioural influences to have a good grip around its customers.
-Customer behavior prediction utilizes the numerous “digital footprints” left by customers to help brands stay a step ahead of their customers.
+Customer behaviour prediction utilises the numerous “digital footprints” left by customers to help brands stay a step ahead of their customers.

-Check out the main benefits of predictive analysis for brands.
+Below are the three main benefits of predictive analysis for brands.

 1. Precise Segmentation of Audiences

-While CRM systems provide basic information about customers, predictive analysis pulls dynamic data about a customer’s evolving tastes and behaviors.
+While CRM systems provide basic information about customers, predictive analysis pulls dynamic data about a customer’s evolving tastes and behaviours.

 Numerous variables are weighed to create a fluid customer persona.
 This persona is more meaningful than an obsolete one, which is based on vague demographics and past transactions.

-Equipped with the power to predict, businesses can define the actual “value” of a customer.
-They can take a quick call on whether it makes sense to invest effort and time to nurture a customer too.
-Additionally, brands can identify high-value groups that are amenable for further selling tactics, such as upselling and cross-selling.
+Equipped with the power to predict, businesses can define the actual “value” of a customer, and then make an efficient decision on whether it makes sense to invest effort and time to nurture a customer too.
+In this case, brands are able to identify high-value groups that are amenable for further selling tactics, such as upselling and cross-selling.

 Intelligent segmentation can also direct brands towards buyer groups that are more willing to share their positive shopping experiences with others.
 With little nurturing, these spenders can become brand promoters and advocates.
 They can help create a positive brand image and bring in new customers – overall resulting in more success in revenue.

 Not all customers have the same expectations from a brand.
 If a business understands its customers and the factors impacting their behaviors, they can create customer experiences that are designed to delight.
 Satisfied customers often perform repeat purchases, so this is a sure-shot way to secure customer loyalty and retention.